telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/latest-version-retrieval.md

 ---
-title: Download New Versions
+title: Downloading New Versions
-page_title: Download New Versions | UI for ASP.NET MVC Visual Studio Integration
+page_title: Downloading New Versions | UI for ASP.NET MVC Visual Studio Integration
 description: "Learn how to keep your projects updated when using Progress&reg; Telerik&reg; UI for ASP.NET MVC."
 slug: latestversionretrieval_visualstudio_aspnetmvc
 position: 10
 ---

-# Download New Versions
+# Downloading New Versions

 With the Telerik UI for ASP.NET MVC Visual Studio Extensions you keep your projects in an up-to-date state.
 The Latest Version Acquirer tool automatically retrieves the latest Progress&reg; Telerik&reg; UI for ASP.NET MVC distribution available on the Telerik website.